ARoS-NCSU/Mussel-3DImager/README.md

 Super glue the ESP32+-+Joint+Attachment to the back of the ESP32+-+Mount.
 The PVC+Suport+with+Connector should fit snugly into the gap of the ESP32+-+Joint+Attachment.
 Use a screw and a nut to keep it in place.
 The ESP32 Mount should be able to rotate tightly.
 Attach it to the PVC pipe, using zip ties to keep it secure.

+Read the README_code.txt file for instructions on programming.

 ## Mussel 3D reconstruction:
 <img src="mussel_3D_recontruction.png" alt="Alt Text" width="600" height="400">